 - The data must undergo enough changes so that it can’t be reverse-engineered.

 - The obfuscated data may be required to be consistent across multiple databases within an organization when the databases each contain the specific data element being masked.

 The following techniques may be used for masking (obfuscating) data:

 - Substitution is one of the most popular and effective method for data masking.
 When applying this method real data is substituted with fake but still authentic-looking data.
 The substitution method is usually applied to phone numbers, zip codes, credit card numbers, Social Security and Medicare numbers, etс.
 When applying substitution to names, real-life names can be randomly substituted from a supplied or customized lookup file.

 - Shuffling is another very popular way of masking data.
 It is very similar to the substitution method mentioned above with the only exception that the substitution set needed for substitution is taken from the same column of data that is being masked.
 To put it simply, the data is randomly shuffled within the column.

 - Nulling values out or deleting them.
 Just applying a null value to a particular field may look like a very simple yet efficient way to mask data.
 However, this approach is only useful to prevent direct visibility of data.
-But in most cases it is not as good and effective as it may seem as this way of data masking will fail the logic of most applications.
+But in most cases, it is not as good and effective as it may seem because this way of data masking will fail the logic of most applications.